Adjoa Andoh: Personal life

 Andoh met her husband, Howard Cunnell, in 1994 when he took over the bookshop at Battersea Arts Centre, where Andoh's theatre company Wild Iris had an office.
 They have been together since late 1995, married in 2001 and have two children.
 Andoh also has a daughter from a previous relationship.
 Cunnell has worked as a lecturer, writer, scuba diving instructor, and a lifeguard.
 The couple live in Sussex as of 2022, having previously lived in Brixton.

 In October 2009, Andoh was licensed as a reader in the Church of England for the parish of Herne Hill.

 Activism

 In 2014, Andoh gave a TED talk at TEDxBermuda about her experience as a parent of a trans child.
 Andoh has spoken candidly about sexuality and racism.
-In response to the April 2025 Supreme Court ruling on the definition of woman, Adjoa attended a protest in London in favour of trans rights.
+In response to the April 2025 Supreme Court ruling on the definition of woman, Andoh attended a protest in London in favour of trans rights.

 She has been a Fairtrade Ambassador since 2005.

+In 2024, Andoh publicly expressed support for Labour in the 2024 Election.